-Working Committees
+H. Working Committees

 Over the course of the Rules Project, working committees have been and will be established to examine particular areas of the rules.
 The committee structure reflects the "rewriting" and "rethinking" objectives of the Rules Project, and ensures that specialized topics will be reviewed by persons with relevant experience.
 To date, the General Rules Rewrite Committee and the "Rethink" Committees dealing with Early Resolution of Disputes, Management of Litigation, and Discovery and Evidence, have been created.
 At a later date, specialized areas of practice will be dealt with by committees dealing with rules relating to the Enforcement of Judgments, Appeals, Costs, Family Law and other matters.
+Family Law rules and practice are also the subject of a specialized legal community consultation, now underway with the issuance of an Issues Paper: Family Law Rules, available on our website http://law.ualberta.ca/alri/.

-Process for Developing Policy Proposals
+I. Process for Developing Policy Proposals

 The major task for working committees is the development of policy proposals regarding the topics included in their mandates.
-The committees consider the project objectives and purpose clause, rules from other jurisdictions, research prepared by ALRI counsel, and comments received in the course of the Legal Community Consultation, including the general comments (summarized above) and comments relating to particular rules or issues (referred to below).
+The committees consider the project objectives and purpose clause, rules from other jurisdictions, research prepared by ALRI counsel, and information received in the consultation process.
 At the current stage of the Rules Project, the committees are concerned with issues of policy, dealing with civil practice and the content of the rules.
 Drafting issues, such as the organization and the wording of the rules, will be addressed at a later stage.

-The General Rewrite Committee
+J. The General Rewrite Committee